Grown with soul under Cornish sun

 Grown in soil, using organic principles

-A 1.5 acre no dig market farm growing seasonal vegetables in Falmouth, Cornwall
+A 4-acre no-dig market farm growing seasonal vegetables in the Falmouth area of Cornwall

 Soil is the soul of our society

 Our 4 acres are spread across two sites.

 The first is a 2.5-acre Georgian walled garden we began to tend in November 2018.
 The garden hadn’t produced food on a large scale since the 1960s.
 During the Second World War, the greenhouse sustained bomb damage.
 While we began to turn the pasture into no-dig vegetable plots, the landowner repaired the greenhouse.
 After a storm wrecked the repairs (a hazard of farming so close to the coast), the greenhouse was eventually fully restored.